I have used period sources to judge this so as to be accurate. Part Two here and no Three here. Four here Five here

 Cambridge Terrace- row of houses in Cambridge Road.
 Extant but no longer collectively named.

 Cannon's Row- row of six cottages owned by George Cannon at his death.
 Located in Mill Road.
-After George's death name changed to Platts Row presumably because of new owner's name.
+After George's death name changed to Platts Row presumably because it was adjacent to and formerly part of Platts farm.
 Post about the history of Cannon's Row and its people here

 Carlton Villa- Station Road.